-Estimated price of petrol and diesel fuel in Europe in the beginning of October 2019.
+Estimated price of petrol and diesel fuel in Europe at the middle of November 2019.
 Information is updated twice a month and should be used for reference only.

 Data is collected from various sources: official government websites and fuel company sites.
 Keep in mind that fuel prices within a country can vary greatly.

 The table shows the average prices in Europe for petrol and diesel and their changes compared with the previous update.
 To simplify the comparison, the prices in the table are in euro.
 Prices in local currency can be viewed on a separate tab.

 More detailed information on the change in petrol prices can be viewed by clicking on the name of the relevant country.

 Here you can see the price of autogas (LPG) in Europe.

 As a rule, prices at petrol stations located along highways may turn out to be slightly higher (10–20 eurocents) than at petrol stations next to large shopping complexes.
 But it should be borne in mind that such petrol stations can be fully automatic, and the queues for them are impressive.